BTG to buy U.S. lung device company for up to $475 million

 The RePneu Coil is already approved and on the market in Europe.
 It is still awaiting a green light in the United States, which BTG said it hoped to get by the end of 2016.

-The acquisition underscores the growth ambitions of BTG, which has emerged over the years from the former state-owned British Technology Group as a company focused on specialty pharmaceuticals and interventional medicine.
+The acquisition underscores the growth ambitions of BTG, which has emerged over the years from the former state-owned British Technology Group as a company focussed on speciality pharmaceuticals and interventional medicine.

 Chief Executive Louise Makin said the addition of PneumRx would boost growth prospects significantly, with the interventional medicine business now expected to generate annual sales of more than $1.25 billion by the beginning of the next decade.